Financial Wellbeing Banner

 Notts Help Yourself

 The Notts Help Yourself website provides residents of Nottingham with a list of services that are accessible to them.
 Some are free and can offer advice on several things, including financial help.
-Visit this web page to find out what financial support you can access in and around Nottingham.
+Visit this web page to find out what financial support you can access in and around Nottingham. www.nottshelpyourself.org.uk/kb5/nottinghamshire/directory/home.page

-To make it easier to get a rough idea of how much you'll pay from October, money saving expert have built a new calculator which gives an estimate of your personal increase.
+To make it easier to get a rough idea of how much you'll get paid from benefits, Money Saving Expert has built a new calculator that gives an estimate of your personal increase.
 They also listed the actual unit rates and standing charges under the cap for each region.
-There is also a calculator which you can use to check if you are entitled to any benefits.
+There is also a calculator, which you can use to check if you are entitled to any benefits. www.moneysavingexpert.com/family/benefits-check/.
+Please take note that if you are already receiving benefits, please contact an advisor before you take it any further.
+If you are not currently receiving any benefits, then please use the advice given.

 Nottingham City Council Welfare Rights Service

-• Resolve any emergency issues i.e. bailiffs, court action
+• Resolve any emergency issues, i.e., bailiffs, court action.

-• If you have at least one priority creditor (eg rent arrears, council tax arrears, court fine) we can advocate on your behalf by contacting your creditors to make repayment arrangements
+• If you have at least one priority creditor (e.g., rent arrears, council tax arrears, court fine), we can advocate on your behalf by contacting your creditors to make repayment arrangements.

-• If you have at least one priority creditor we will complete a financial statement to assess your options and provide budgeting advice where appropriate.
+• If you have at least one priority creditor, we will complete a financial statement to assess your options and provide budgeting advice where appropriate.

 The Company Shop

-The nearest store is Long Eaton, and you must apply for membership for free, and you can take someone with you too.
+The nearest store is Long Eaton, and you must apply for membership for free, and you can take someone with you too. www.companyshopgroup.co.uk/

 The Uniform Project Nottingham